How to Find Instantaneous Velocity on a Graph

 Q: Can instantaneous velocity be negative?

 A: Yes.
 A negative slope indicates motion in the opposite direction of the graph’s positive axis.
-As an example, if position decreases over time, the velocity is negative.
+To give you an idea, if position decreases over time, the velocity is negative.

 Q: Why is calculus important here?